Past presidents, family and friends bid farewell to Barbara Bush - Journal du Cameroun

-Past presidents, family and friends came together Saturday to bid farewell to Barbara Bush, the matriarch of one of America’s most prominent political dynasties, at a funeral service in Texas.
+Past presidents, family and friends came together Saturday to bid a tearful farewell to Barbara Bush, the matriarch of one of America’s most prominent political dynasties, at a funeral service in Texas.

-Bush — wife to the 41st US president and mother to the 43rd — died Tuesday at her home in Texas aged 92, surrounded by her family.
+Bush, who died Tuesday aged 92, was wife to the 41st US president and mother to the 43rd.
+She was remembered for her friendship, her wit and her strength.

 The invitation-only service at St Martin’s Episcopal Church in Houston was attended by four former presidents: George H.W.
 Bush — Barbara’s husband of 73 years — their son George W. Bush, Bill Clinton and Barack Obama, as well as other former senior officials.